 If sliding components are not lubricated, they can corrode and cause later parts to seize.
 The same applies when the threaded rod is not lubricated.

 Even a poorly sized rag used to wipe a highly polished cavitation surface can cause considerable damage.
 Poor handling can result in significant damage, such as when the process is initiated by using too much injection pressure.

-It is also important to know that flash can cause obstructions such as pin holes in the ejector, and wall displacement as well as lock the mold in place as it attempts to open.
+It is also important to know that flash can cause obstructions such as pinholes in the ejector and wall displacement and lock the mold in place as it attempts to open.